Code-Institute-Submissions/Hangman-Game-19/README.md

 It is advisable to always provide an option of quitting the game, whenever a game menu is created.

 #### **Handling the player’s category choice**
-A game developer no matter what level of skill, must always handle player input with great attention.
 The game must not crash on some erroneous player input.

 <img src="assets/images/screenshot11.png" width="300">